zudlandport/urlshortener/README.md

 ![21_0609a SCREENPRINT url shortner](https://user-images.githubusercontent.com/54818691/121521768-71803c80-c9c2-11eb-9387-5ad2cc104304.png)

 ## Challenges:
-The biggest challenge was that two elements of this assignment included significant ramp-up time for me, one of which I overcame (though my overall coding time was closer to 10 hours than 4 hours -- though I will have a branch that marks my progress after 5.25 hours which shows architecture but has no Module implementation yet) and the other challenge I did not overcome.
+The biggest challenge was that two elements of this assignment included significant ramp-up time for me, one of which I overcame (though my overall coding time was closer to 10 hours than 4 hours -- though my `after-5.25-hours` branch marks my progress after 5.25 hours -- some architecture but no Module yet), and the other challenge I did not overcome.

-Challenge 1 was that the completed product had to be encapsulated in GitHub; that meant I would either have to,
+Challenge 1 was that the completed product had to be encapsulated into GitHub.
+That meant I would either have to,

 A) use Python/Django, which is a language and framework I have installed locally and uploaded to GitHub before, but which I have only written one project in before.

 B) or if I used my go-to server-side language, PHP, I would have to learn how to run it and a database locally.
+(Currently all my hobby development is done on my hosting company's server).

-I went with (A), as I want to spend more time increasing my Python/Django fluency.
+I went with (A), as I want to increase my Python/Django fluency.

 Challenge 2 was that I've never written JSON APIs before; if I finished the application in time, I hoped to learn enough to replace the standard HTTP interface with a JSON API, but I didn't have the time.